 Each goal should be divided into easy, simple, and manageable action steps, pieces that when done consistently, will slowly but surely form the bigger picture.

 Your big yearly goals can be divided into 3-4 action steps.
 Then each action step can be divided into monthly smaller goals.
-Those can also be divided into action steps spread through weekly actions and then daily actions or baby steps.
+Those can also be divided into action steps spread through weekly actions and then daily objectives or baby steps.

 Smaller actions, tasks or pieces are more easily accomplished and sets you in the motivational mindset you need to keep going.